Running an e-commerce store is a constant numbers game.

 If you cringed at the word “upsell,” you’re not alone.
 For many of us, “upsell” brings to mind a sleazy salesperson pushing items we don’t want, or an infomercial insisting “But wait – call within the next 15 minutes and you can add the unicorn figurine to your purchase for only $19.99!”

 Simply put, upsells encourage the customer to buy something extra that improves their experience with the original purchase.
 This is usually an add-on, upgrade or complementary product.
-A well-designed upsell system presents a customer with a product or upgrade that is specific to their purchase.
+A well-designed upsell system presents a customer with a product or upgrades that are specific to their purchase.
 Unrelated offers will confuse and frustrate the customer, so make sure you only cross-promote products that are obviously relevant.

 Your intention should be to deliver more value to the customer.
 This creates a positive association in the customer’s mind – that you know what they need, and make it easy for them to get it.
 The more often you can do this for your customer, the more satisfied and loyal they will be.